getodk/docs/src/form-question-types.rst

 appearance
  :tc:`map`

 If the choices that you want users to select from have locations, you can display them on a map.
 Each choice must have a ``geometry`` property that specifies the choice's geometry.
 You can use a :ref:`GeoJSON attachment <selects-from-geojson>` as a source of choices to map.
-Alternately, you can add a :th:`geometry` column to the **choices** tab or to an :ref:`external CSV file <building-selects-from-csv-files>`.
+Alternately, you can add a :th:`geometry` column to the **choices** tab or to an :ref:`external CSV file <selects-from-csv>`.
 When using a ``geometry`` column instead of a GeoJSON file, the geometry must be specified in :ref:`the ODK format <location-widgets>`.
 For example, you could attach data collected using another ODK form and make sure that the column containing ``geopoint`` values has name :th:`geometry`.

 .. image:: /img/form-widgets/select-from-map.*
  :alt: Single select from map as displayed in the ODK Collect app on an Android phone.
 The question text is "Select a point" and it is displayed in a small top bar.
 Below that is a map with several markers.
 One of the markers is larger.
 At the bottom of the screen, there is information about the selected marker.
 Its label is "Restaurant Délicia".
 Several other properties are shown including `timestamp`, `version` and `amenity`.
 Below the properties, there is a rounded button with a save icon and the text "Select."